Resistance of Conductor-

 Calculation of Resistance-

-The resistance of a conductor is equal to the ratio of the potential difference applied across the conductor to the current flowing through it.
+The resistance of a conductor is equal to the ratio of potential difference applied across the conductor to the current flowing through it.

 SI Unit of Resistance-